A Red Cross aid worker caring for a baby in a field hospital.

 • Donate €10 to the Disaster Relief Fund – Call +358 (0)600 12210 (€10.01 + local network charge).

-• Donate €10 to support activities in Finland – Call +358 (0)600 15590 (€10.01 + local network charge).
+• Donate €15 to support activities in Finland – Call +358 (0)600 95515 (€15,19 + local network charge).

-Donate via MobilePay
+One-time donation via MobilePay

-Make a one-time donation to the number:
+Make a donation to the number:

 Please note!
 The Finnish Red Cross districts and branches also have their own MobilePay donation numbers that direct donations to the Disaster Relief Fund.